Mean-field dynamics of attractive resource interaction: From uniform to aggregated states: Introduction

 Such models are applied in the description of social and economic systems, in network theory, and in the analysis of market share or political influence distribution.
 A key question in the study of such systems is predicting their long-term behavior: will the system converge to a state of equilibrium where the resource is distributed uniformly among all participants, or will it, on the contrary, lead to an aggregated state where the resource is concentrated in only a few components?

 The type of interaction between components~-- repulsive or attractive~-- critically affects the system's dynamics.
 Models with repulsive interaction, which often describe competition, typically lead to the system's tendency to avoid resource concentration.
 In contrast, models with attractive interaction, which are the focus of this paper, can describe processes of cooperation, gravitation towards centers of influence, or capital concentration.
 It is such systems that are the subject of our investigation.
-While the term 'conflict' might seem counterintuitive in a model with attractive interaction, it represents a competition for dominance or influence within the state space~$\Omega$.
+While the term ``conflict'' might seem counterintuitive in a model with attractive interaction, it represents a competition for dominance or influence within the state space~$\Omega$.
 In this context, attraction towards more influential components is a key strategic element of the conflict, leading to the aggregation of resources rather than their uniform dispersion.
-This connects to the foundational concept of 'conflict' between probability measures introduced by Volodymyr Koshmanenko \cite{KoTC1, KoTC}.
-While the original work focused on quantifying divergence, the attractive dynamics explored here demonstrate how such interactions can lead to 'conflict resolution' through convergence towards a single, stable equilibrium state.
+This connects to the foundational concept of ``conflict'' between probability measures introduced by Volodymyr Koshmanenko \cite{KoTC1, KoTC}.
+While the original work focused on quantifying divergence, the attractive dynamics explored here demonstrate how such interactions can lead to ``conflict resolution'' through convergence towards a single, stable equilibrium.
 The mathematical modeling of interaction between conflicting systems, especially concerning the role of external support, is a subject of ongoing research \cite{Karataieva2024}.

 This work can be framed within the rich tradition of resource competition models, prevalent in mathematical ecology~\cite{SchF68} and economics~\cite{Levin1970}.
-Furthermore, studies of competition for substitutable resources, where bifurcation analysis reveals transitions between exclusion and coexistence, provide a valuable context for the bifurcation analysis we undertake in Section \ref{subsection342} \cite{Ballyk2005}.
+Furthermore, studies of competition for substitutable resources, where bifurcation analysis reveals transitions between exclusion and coexistence, provide a valuable context for the bifurcation analysis we undertake in Section \ref{subsection342} \cite{DellalBL2022}.

-An alternative and powerful interpretation is as a system of interacting agents striving to reach consensus .
-In this view, the state vector represents a distribution of opinions, making the model an example of a discrete-time multi-agent system \cite{6, 8}.
+An alternative and powerful interpretation is as a system of interacting agents striving to reach consensus.
+In this view, the state vector represents a distribution of opinions, making the model an example of a discrete--time multi--agent system \cite{6, 8}.
 Aggregated states then represent opinion polarization or fragmentation, phenomena widely studied in sociophysics \cite{10, Sobkowicz2016, Starnini2025}.